-Broadcast IP workflows
+Broadcast IP workflows - a major industry move

 This transition is not only about technological challenges, but also about opening doors to new ways of working, to closer collaborations between different TV production departments, and to innovative economic models.

 IP infrastructures have been used for years in broadcast distribution premises, where compressed video usage reduces the throughput needs to affordable figures.
 Cable headends are used to work with SMPTE 2022-1/2 setups.

 Using IP infrastructures in TV contribution services, where an optimal picture quality is essential, now becomes a technical reality thanks to increasing network bandwidths and computer processing power.

 Nowadays, 10, 25, 100GbE connections allow to effortlessly carry on several 1080p uncompressed feeds, and even 4K content.